Mirtia/Introduction/topics/reversing.md

 >Fun fact: Attackers often use packers to evade detection.
 By changing the binary’s structure and hiding its real code, a packed file may bypass signature-based detection and make reverse engineering harder.

+2. Examine your executable.

+2.1.
+Use `file` to learn more information about your binary.
+What is a *PIE* executable?
+2.2.
+The executable is stripped.
+That means that the static symbol table (.symtab) has been stripped out.
+But executables often still carry another kind of symbol table that the dynamic linker uses at runtime.
+Try exploring with `nm -D` to see what remains.

-2. The goal is to redirect the program’s control flow so that it calls the hidden function which prints the FLAG.
+3. The goal is to redirect the program’s control flow so that it calls the hidden function which prints the FLAG.

 >Hint: Do not lose time trying to find a way to solve the challenge by bruteforcing the flag.
 The aim of the challenge is to redirect your flow 🤓.
 The value of the FLAG depends on a nonce and it is not guaranteed to be steady across execution.